narcisolobo/colorful-quotes/README.md

 3. Initialize npm project: `npm init` or `npm init -y`
 4. Install Axios, Chalk, and Dotenv: `npm i axios chalk dotenv`
 5. Create new utility module file for colorizing functions: `mkdir utils && touch utils/chalk-utils.js`
-6. Create functions for logging strings in color.
+6. In `chalk-utils.js`, import chalk and create a function for logging strings in color.
 Students may create one for both the body and author of a quote, or one for each in a different color.
-Export the function as a named export.
+Export the function.
+If two functions are created, these should be named exports.
     ```js
+    import chalk from 'chalk';

     function colorize(message) {
       console.log(chalk.cyanBright(message));
     }

-    export { colorize };
+    export default colorize;
     ```
-7. Create new service module file for quote CRUD functions: `mkdir services && touch services/quote-service.js`
+7. Create new service module file for CRUD functions: `mkdir services && touch services/quote-service.js`
 8. Import Axios and create instance.
     ```js
     import axios from 'axios';